jsguti323/Housing_Estimator/README.md

  ### Criteria for Data Selection
+Because this project is based on a machine learning model, one of the most important characteristics was the size of the dataset.
+Both overfitting and underfitting are primary concerns in machine learning modelling.
+Having a large enough data set helps control for both those conditions.
+The team set the minimal standard of 10,000 rows to meet this requirement.
+For that same reason, the team early in the process (concurrent with the data selection and topic selection discussions), determined that either the Random Forest Regressor a or the Hist Gradient Boosting Regressor would be good candidates for the final model, since both have a relatively high degree of accuracy while being resistant to overfitting.

- Because this project is based on a machine learning model, one of the   In addition to the features above, the team researched availability of community crime statistics and economic indicators.
+In addition to the features above, the team researched availability of community crime statistics and economic indicators.
 The deciding factor of whether to include more variables was based accessibility of the data and on the ease with which external data could be merged into the larger dataset.
-We will store our database on AWS.
-Our communication protocols include meeting twice a week via Google Meet on Monday and Wednesday before class, as well as additional meetings later in the week if needed.

 ## Limitations of the Data Set
   the data reflects a single point in time, so the  characteristics relevant to house values cannot be observed over time within the data set